-The silent northern blue tattoed raiding Celts, skilfully scaling the hamlet’s wooded defences and breeching the battlement, were now howling for blood.
+The silent northern blue tattoed raiding Celts, skilfully scaling the hamlet’s wooded defences and breaching the defences, were now howling for blood.
 Swinging, flashing silver blades, struck the heart of my community.

 Now howling and screaming, the violators charged, kicking in doors, entering, and ending the lives of families stumbling from their last slumbering movements.
-Oozing blood flowing from the living signaled the ending their conscious existence.
-Final screams and gurgling from surpised gaping mouths signalled their ending.
+Oozing blood flowing from the living signalled the ending their conscious existence.
+Final screams and gurgling from surprised gaping mouths signalled their ending.
 They had no chance.

 The burning hamlet on Priory Hill sent flaming fingers upwards.
-Relecting clouds lit up an image of bedlam and hell.
+Reflecting clouds lit up an image of bedlam and hell.

 Grabbing my hands, with the tattoed raiders storming up the stairs, Leif and Magnus, were lowering me out of the window, as the old world was ending.
 Capturing Gyda and dragging her away, the torched the wooden house and cremating the inturned bodies.

-These are worst scene from the nightmares haunting my early life.
-May you never experience the misasma from hells infernos of the burning stench of human flesh panicking, baying animals escaping flaming barns.
+These are the worst scene from the nightmares haunting my early life.
+May you never experience the miasma from hells infernos of the burning stench of human flesh and panicking, baying animals escaping flaming barns.

-Away to the North West, on Priory Hill, evil skies were reflecting angry red and yellow flames started by the evil night raiders.
+Away to the North West, on Priory Hil, evil skies were still reflecting the evil raiders angry red and yellow flames started by.

 At the ending of the escapade from the raiders, the trooping deer, who had been skilfully, and very, very quietly escorting my frail party, led us into a secret hunting lodge hidden high in the foothills of the fabled Table Top Mountains.

 The refuge was guarded by dense thickets, fast flowing rivers and small lakes.
 Only the best and fittest survived here.
-Eagles and birds of pray, carrying out high level reconnaissance from the skies, were searching, scanning, and circling the hidden refuge for signs approach from the marauding kidnappers.
+Eagles and birds of prey, carrying out high-level reconnaissance from the skies, were searching, scanning, and circling the hidden refuge for signs approach from the marauding kidnappers.